How To Let Someone Know You're Not Interested In Starting A Friendship With Them

 Or if they're part of your group, kindly let them know you don't see each other being tighter than you already are.
 Here are some examples:

 - "Thanks for the invite.
 It was good meeting for coffee the other week, but to be honest I get the sense that we're a bit different from each other and wouldn't work as friends."

-- "I like you, and like chatting and catching up when we all get together, but I think we don't have quite enough in common to be closer buddies that hang out one-on-one."
+- "I like you, and enjoy chatting and catching up when we all get together, but I think we don't have quite enough in common to be closer friends that hang out one on one."

-If they argue, stick to your guns.
-You're not obligated to be friends with anyone you don't want to, and it's not a decision you can be debated into changing.
+If they try to change your mind, stick to your guns.
+You're not obligated to be friends with anyone you don't want to, and it's not a decision you can be debated into switching.
 If they say something like, "I don't buy that explanation.
 At least tell me what I really did wrong", don't feel you owe them any answers.
-There's no rule that says that if you reject someone you have to provide them with constructive feedback.
+There's no rule that says that if you turn someone down you have to provide them with constructive feedback.

 Approach #2: Make excuses and politely turn down their invitations until they stop trying